Is this the foreseeable future of education?

-This question may raise a few eyebrows but it is something that modern parents have come to consider as an alternative approach to their children’s education.
+“You homeschool?!”
+A year ago this question may have raised a few eyebrows, but it is something that modern parents (and with the effects of a global pandemic!) have come to consider as an alternative approach to their children’s education.
 Homeschooling takes place primarily inside the home, but the learning process is not confined to its four walls.
 Homeschoolers follow a curriculum, which keeps up the learning but still incorporates the child’s interests.
+With the current uncertainty surrounding the reopening of schools, homeschooling might continue to look like a very real option for many.
 If you’re unsure if homeschooling is right for your family, we’ve outlined things you should consider if you want to give it a try in Hong Kong.

 In the early stages of life, the role of the parent is to mould the child’s behaviour and understanding of the world.
 In this case, the parents act as the primary source of learning, ensuring that the child gets a balance of everything.
 If you are a very hands-on (and patient) mama, this might be ideally suited to your family.